 But NO, thanks to her undying and unshakable faith, she was able to answer, “Truth, Lord” (KJV version).
-She does not want to argue but she accepts this statement.
+She does not want to argue, but she accepts this statement.
 Her answer is a sign of her humility.
 She continues, “… yet even the little dogs eat the crumbs which fall from their master’s table.”

-It is true that the Jews rejected the Bread of Life in their own land and disregard the importance of the Bread which was given to them.
-The Jews let the bread fall down from their table and here is a gentile who is ready to receive the Bread of Life.
+It is true that the Jews rejected the Bread of Life in their own land and disregarded the importance of the Bread which was given to them.
+The Jews let the bread fall from their table and here is a gentile who is ready to receive the Bread of Life.